alexis51151/epaxos-fix/README.md

 Each process needs to maintain the last ballot at which it voted.
 This requires an additional ballot variable in the algorithm.
 Such an approach is implemented in the [following](https://github.com/otrack/epaxos) repository.
-The correctness of the resulting algorithm has not been established yet.
+A proof of correctness for the resulting algorithm is provided (under `papers/EPaxosProofs.pdf`).